-This is yet another example of a court reigning back on what was otherwise a steady extension of the scope of vicarious liability.
+This is yet another example of a court reining back in what was otherwise a steady extension of the scope of vicarious liability.

-Disclaimer & Copyright Notice The contents of this document are considered accurate at the time of delivery.
+Disclaimer & Copyright Notice

+The contents of this document are considered accurate at the time of delivery.
 The information provided does not constitute specific legal advice.
 You should always consult a suitably qualified solicitor about any individual legal matter.
-Horwich Farrelly Solicitors accepts no liability for errors
+Horwich Farrelly Solicitors accepts no liability for errors or omissions in this document.